“I’m still in the flat, need to hoover before I leave.”

 When someone said ‘fish and chips’, of course I know straight away chips are the fat fries.
 But when I speak, I still say ‘chips’ when I actually mean ‘crisps’, as they call it here.

-I usually ask H to buy me some ‘chips’ when he goes to the shop, and by now he knows what I actually mean is ‘crisps’.
+I usually ask H to buy me some ‘chips’ when he goes to the shop, and by now he knows what I actually mean is the Walkers ‘crisps’.
 He still reminds me though, “When you ask me to buy chips, I’ll go to the chippy.”

 That’s another cute word, ‘chippy’.
 That means ‘chip shop’.

 I’d never heard about mince pies until I came to the UK.
 Just before Christmastime, mince pies started to hit the stores.
 Rows and rows of boxes with the pictures of the most delicious-looking pies.
 Hearing the name and looking at the pictures, I imagined tasty savory pies with minced meat as the filling.